Indochine Estates Coffee

 Indochine D'Annam Espresso

-The new D'Annam Espresso from Indochine was commissioned by us for our personal tastes.
+The D'Annam Espresso from Indochine was commissioned by us for our personal tastes.
 For over a decade now, award-winning espressos from Italy have relied on a secret ingredient: Highland Robusta from Vietnam (written up in 2009 in the memoires of a famous consultant to the Italian espresso industry).

 We asked Indochine Estates to add 20% high-altitude Robusta into their Indochine Espresso, shown above.
 Similar in all other respects, the D'Annam Blend features a broader, bolder taste while still retaining the original natural sweetness and buttery mouthfeel of Bourbon Arabica.
 We have espresso aficionados traveling 50 miles to purchase our trial runs of this espresso, and now we have our first full production run.